oceanprotocol/ocean.py/READMEs/developers.md

 ```

 If you already have contracts deployed to the network, then:
-- Check that `artifacts/address.json` holds the up-to-date addresses for your target network.
+- Double-check that `artifacts/address.json` holds the up-to-date addresses for your target network.

 If you don't yet have contracts deployed, then:
 - Call: `./deploy.py NETWORK` where NETWORK = `ganache` or `rinkeby`.
-- This will deploy DataTokenTemplate, DTFactory, BFactory, etc to NETWORK
 - Double-check that it updated the file `artifacts/address.json` with the addresses

 Finally, open `./config.ini` file, and make sure there's a line to set address.file: `address.file = artifacts/address.json`.